useocl/use/manual/main.md

 *Description will be available in the next document version.*

+### Test suites
+USE can run test suites similar to other XUnit test suites.
+This allows to test defined constraints.
+A more detailed description can be found in [Using model unit tests in USE](testsuites.md).

 ## OCL Standard Operations

 The OCL Standard operations are described following [@kyas:phd].